 The formula result is a negative number, because the end time is smaller than the start time.

-To fix this problem, we’ll change the formula one last time.
-If the start time is greater than the end time, we’ll assume that the task ended the next day.
+To fix this problem, change the formula one more time.
+If the start time is greater than the end time, assume that the task ended the next day.

 Add the Task Times